Argentina: Energy

 In 2020, more than 60% of Argentina's electricity came from non-renewable sources such as natural gas, oil and coal.
 27% came from hydropower, 7.3% from wind and solar energy and 4.4% from nuclear energy.
 At the end of 2021 Argentina was the 21st country in the world in terms of installed hydroelectric power (11.3 GW), the 26th country in the world in terms of installed wind energy (3.2 GW) and the 43rd country in the world in terms of installed solar energy (1.0 GW).

 The wind potential of the Patagonia region is considered gigantic, with estimates that the area could provide enough electricity to sustain the consumption of a country like Brazil alone.
-However, Argentina has faces infrastructural challenges in transferring electricity from wind-rich rural areas to its population hubs.
+However, Argentina has faced infrastructural challenges in transferring electricity from wind-rich rural areas to its population hubs.

 In 1974, Argentina was the first country in Latin America to put a commercial nuclear power plant online, Atucha I. Although the Argentine-built parts for that station amounted to 10% of the total, the nuclear fuel it uses are from Argentina.
 Later nuclear power stations employed a higher percentage of Argentine-built components.
 Embalse, finished in 1983, used 30% and the 2011 Atucha II reactor used 40%.